 International comparability: the way indicators are computed must ensure comparability across countries in order to ensure global reporting.
 Comparability, however, does not necessarily mean the use of absolute standards.
 For instance, agricultural wages may be compared with the national minimum wage rate, even if these wage rates vary from one country to another.
 Similarly, compliance with national environmental standards or nationally recognized certification systems can be considered in computing environmental sub-indicators, even if national criteria vary from one country to another.

-Measurability: many themes are important sustainability issues but their measurement is difficult, complex or would involve costs that cannot be sustained in the framework of a regular monitoring exercise.
+Measurability: many themes are important productivity and sustainability issues but their measurement is difficult, complex or would involve costs that cannot be sustained in the framework of a regular monitoring exercise.
 To the extent possible, alternative measures have been proposed to maintain indicators that are considered relevant while offering feasible measurement solutions.

 Cost effectiveness: cost effectiveness is related to measurability.
 The cost associated with indicator measurement have systematically been considered in relation with the accuracy and reliability of the results obtained through different measurement options.

-Minimum cross-correlation between sub-indicators: In selecting a limited set of themes and sub-indicators, efforts were made to reduce cross-correlation between different sub-indicators.
-High cross-correlation between sub-indicators would imply that two or more sub-indicators capture the same sustainability issue.
+Minimum cross-correlation between sub-indicators: The set of eleven themes and sub-indicators are meant to have low cross-correlation between them.
+High cross-correlation would imply that two or more sub-indicators capture the same sustainability issue.
 In this case, the inclusion of one single sub-indicator, instead of several, would be sufficient to adequately measure agricultural sustainability performances.

-Sub-indicators may be of five broad types.
-They may be:
+Sub-indicators may be of five broad types:

 Impact/outcome indicators that record what the state or change in state of environmental, economic and social factors and associated flows of benefits or costs.